junxit/us-congress-bills-112/bill.md

 ## § 4.
 State application

 - **(a)** *Approval of Application required* The Secretary may not authorize a State to issue electronic stamps under this Act unless the Secretary has received and approved an application submitted by the State in accordance with this section.
+The Secretary may determine the number of new States per year to participate in the electronic stamp program.
 - **(b)** *Contents of Application* The Secretary may not approve a State application unless the application contains—
   - **(1)** a description of the format of the electronic stamp that the State will issue under this Act, including identifying features of the licensee that will be specified on the stamp;
   - **(2)** a description of any fee the State will charge for issuance of an electronic stamp;